-You must meet the equivalent of the New Zealand University Entrance (UE) standard (the minimum standard for admission to New Zealand universities) as well as the entry requirements for the programme you wish to study.
+You must meet the equivalent of the New Zealand University Entrance (UE) standard (the minimum standard for admission to New Zealand universities) as well as the entry requirements for the programme you wish to enrol in.
 These are listed on our website.
 If you have completed a qualification not listed on our website, we will assess your application on a case-by-case basis.
-You must also meet our undergraduate Englishlanguage requirements.
-For more information, see www.auckland.ac.nz/entry-requirements
+You must also meet our undergraduate English language requirements.

+www.auckland.ac.nz/entryrequirements